Introduction to Plastic Effect in Photoshop

 Applying Plastic Effect in Photoshop

-We will apply Plastic Effect in two different methods one in image and the second in layer:
+We will apply the Plastic Effect in two different methods, one in the image and the second in layer:

 Method #1 – Plastic Effect on an Image